 Town centres are a key component of successful local economies and a base for small businesses and jobs and a centre of community life, offering a range of everyday and essential services and facilities and opportunities for community members and groups to interact.
 The 'Town Centre First' Principle encourages town centre living, vibrant local economies, community-led regeneration, better digital connectivity and support for small businesses, pro-active planning approaches and access to public services including good public transport and walking and cycling, links to town centres.
-There are over 50 town centres in the SPT region providing a range of services and facilities and fulfilling roles as centres of employment and social, cultural & entertainment activities.
+There are over 50 town centres in the SPT region (Figure 10) providing a range of services and facilities and fulfilling roles as centres of employment and social, cultural and entertainment activities.
+This concentration of diverse activities supports more efficient transport networks and services.

 Glasgow is the centre of economic activity for the region and the City Centre is critical to regional economic development and growth strategies.
-The City Centre provides a retail, cultural, educational and visitor economy function of national significance and around one-fifth of all employee jobs in the region are located here.42 The City Centre is a key facilitator of regional connectivity as a national transport hub for inter-urban and cross-border rail and bus services and connections to Glasgow Airport.
+The City Centre and surrounding zones provides a retail, cultural, educational and visitor economy function of national significance and around one-fifth of all employee jobs in the region are located here.
+The City Centre is a key facilitator of regional connectivity as a national transport hub for inter-urban and cross-border rail and bus services and connections to Glasgow Airport.